codeque-co/codeque/README.md

 ✅ Implement tests

-❌ Add literal wildcards
+✅ Add literal wildcards
   - string literal cannot be replaced with identifier in some scenarios eg import
   - we should be able to always use identifier wildcard in place of number
-  - we still need number wildcard for some cases
+  - we still need number wildcard for some cases (we want to have number, not any identifier)

+⌛ Explore types matching and types literals -> tests on custom file

 ❌ Add support for regexp identifier matches (on$ -> onClick, onHover etc)